Magazine

 This article was first originally published in Mizanplas #1: Japan and Spain, the debut issue of the magazine dedicated to thoughtful writing on wine, gastronomy…

-By Sophie Brissaud Everybody loves a bistrot, but what is it exactly, compared to a brasserie, a bouillon, a bouchon, or even a lesser-known troquet?…
+By Sophie Brissaud.
+Everybody loves a bistrot, but what is it exactly, compared to a brasserie, a bouillon, a bouchon, or even a lesser-known troquet?…

 Andy Hayler occupies a singular position in contemporary food writing: methodical, independent, and quietly exhaustive in scope.
 He stands as one of the most consistent…